-The Group is led and administered by CPA.
-HSE and CITB are key participants.
-Industry organisations that contribute include Build Uk, CECA, HBF, CEA, TWF, SAFED, FPS and others, and certification bodies such as CPCS, ALLMI, IPAF and NPORS.
+The Group is led and administered by CPA with the HSE being key participants.
+Industry organisations that contribute include Build UK, CECA, HBF, CEA, TWF, SAFED, FPS and others, and certification bodies such as CPCS, ALLMI, IPAF and NPORS.

-The Strategic Forum Plant Safety Group have updated the Lifting Operations With Excavators publication and took into account the prolific use of excavators used for lifting operations in the construction and allied sectors.
-The revised guidance thoroughly sets out the precautions and procedures that should be taken into account when planning and carrying out lifting operations with 360-degree tracked and wheeled excavators as well as 180-degree excavators/backhoe loaders.
+This good practice guide from the Strategic Forum Plant Safety Group was produced due to the prolific use of excavators used for lifting operations in the construction and allied sectors.
+The guidance thoroughly sets out the precautions and procedures that should be taken into account when planning and carrying out lifting operations with 360-degree tracked and wheeled excavators as well as 180-degree excavators/backhoe loaders.

-The precautions and procedures specified in the publication should enable the work to be done safely and in accordance with the requisite legal duties.
-To relay the level of additions that have been added to the original content, the guidance has increased from some seven pages to seventy-two pages.
+The precautions and procedures specified in the publication should enable the work to be done safely and in accordance with the requisite legal duties laid out in a seventy-two page document.

 A core message that the document conveys is that excavators are primarily designed for excavating and handling loose material rather than lifting suspended loads.
 Therefore, an excavator should not be the first or only choice for lifting, even if it is already on site, is quicker and maybe more cost-effective than using another, more appropriate, piece of lifting equipment that has specifically designed for lifting operations such as cranes, telehandlers etc. The use of excavators further introduces a number of additional risks when carrying out lifting operations which are not present with a conventional crane.